 This course will enable students to identify and assess clients with complex traumatic disorders and identify and implement effective treatment protocols.
 Methods for conceptualizing, assessing, and treating individuals, families, and communities where serious crisis or trauma has occurred will be presented and experienced.
 As well, current controversies in the field and emerging treatments in line with recovery-based practice will also be covered.

-This course involves a careful examination of the etiology (biological, psychological, and social) clinical diagnosis, and treatment of severe and persistent mental illness (i.e., Schizophrenia, Bipolar Disorder, Severe Character Pathology, Dual Diagnosis) in a community mental health setting.
-A comprehensive, integrative, and contemporary theoretical framework through which to understand and treat severe and persistent mental illness across the lifespan will be introduced.
-Students will become adept at differential diagnosis, and the application of effective, evidenced-based treatments found in community mental health settings.
-Included will be consideration of issues related to the early onset of psychosis; the inclusion of family members in treatment; and the application of recovery and wellness principles in the treatment of severe mental illness.
+This course involves a careful examination of the etiology (biological, psychological, and social), clinical diagnosis, and treatment of severe and persistent mental illness.
+This includes a consideration of schizophrenia, bipolar disorder, severe character pathology, and dual diagnosis in the community mental health setting.
+A comprehensive, integrative and contemporary theoretical framework through which to understand and treat severe mental illness across the lifespan will be introduced.
+Students will become adept at differential diagnosis and the application of best practices; the inclusion of family members in treatment; early onset of psychosis; the application of recovery and wellness principles, as well as the impact of poverty and stigma on treatment.

 CMH 5033: Diagnosis and Treatment of Co-occurring Disorders and Addiction (3 units)